Economics Major & Concentration Requirements

 Units: 0-1

-Fulfills General Education Requirement(s): AI-Social Inquiry (AISO)
+Fulfills General Education Requirement(s): AI-Social Inquiry (AISO), Social Analysis (FSSA), Law/Liberal Arts area 3 (LW3)

 Description